 The bill amends the Revised Code to establish a nonrefundable income tax credit for small employers who provide their employees with individual coverage health reimbursement arrangements.
 Employers can claim a credit of $400 for each employee receiving benefits under such an arrangement, provided they contribute at least $400 per employee during the taxable year.
-The bill also includes provisions that prevent insurers from excluding individuals from coverage based on health status-related factors and prohibits financial incentives that encourage individuals to opt out of employer-provided health plans.
-Additionally, it emphasizes the importance of maintaining employer-provided health benefits and outlines the responsibilities of insurers to ensure fair treatment of policyholders.
+The bill also introduces new provisions to prevent insurers from engaging in unfair discrimination based on health status-related factors, including medical conditions and claims experience, and prohibits practices that incentivize individuals to opt out of employer-provided health plans.

 As Reported By House Committee: 3901.21, 3901.22, 3937.19, 5747.98